mrbing47/Gradient-Colors/README.md

 ];
 ```

-The function will return a function which will need the `number` and `max` values as discussed above.
+The color-accepting function will return another function that will need the `number` and `max` values as discussed above.